Ardesco/Selenium-Maven-Template/README.md

 ### Brave fails when in headless mode

-Currently Brave seems to be a bit flaky when running in headless mode, I would suggest running with `-Dheadless=false`
+Currently, Brave seems to be a bit flaky when running in headless mode, I would suggest running with `-Dheadless=false`

 ### It's looking for the Brave binary in the wrong location